Thanksgiving Vacations in 2022

 Leave the sofa and weekend TV behind and use the two days of extra holiday to explore more of the world this Thanksgiving.
-Stick to the Northern Hemisphere for winter wonderlands including Iceland for a memorable time searching for the Northern Lights.
-Or if the thought of Black Friday madness leaves you cold, there's plenty of destinations enjoying the start of their summer period from the comforting warm climes of Southeast Asia to Latin America and India.
+Stick to the Northern Hemisphere for winter wonderland of Iceland for a memorable time searching for the Northern Lights.
+Or if the thought of Black Friday madness leaves you cold, there's plenty of exotic destinations offering plenty of sunshine and warmth, from Southeast Asia and South America to Egypt and India.

-If you like your heat dry then the Middle East is a top destination.
+If you like your heat dry then the Middle East and North Africa are top destinations.
 Temperatures in late November are pleasantly warm without being unbearable hot, which is ideal for sightseeing around Egypt and Jordan for their ancient wonders and outdoor adventures.
 It does get a little colder at night so take layers if you're considering heading to Morocco and the Sahara desert or Israel for its numerous religious monuments.

 The monsoon rains have passed come November and the national parks of India are open once again, making it the perfect time to go on a tiger safari and explore the country's incredible sites.
 Another top destination for wildlife safaris is Sri Lanka where the west side of the country is generally dry.
 It's autumn in the Himalayas so a good time to visit Nepal and Bhutan where it's still mild, with clear blue skies.

 This Thanksgiving is unlikely to be your first rodeo so how about swapping the usual animals that grace the family dining table with the exotic wildlife of Africa?
 East Africa is largely considered a year-round destination with Kenya and Tanzania experiencing short rains in November that won't hamper your safari adventures too much.
 In southern Africa the rains are drawing in which transforms the arid landscapes of Namibia while nearby at Victoria Falls visibility is at its best after the dry season.